 (3-1) 4 credits.
-Prerequisite: Senior standing.
+Prerequisite: MEM 303, EM 328 and senior standing.
 Analysis of mine atmosphere and the control of airflow in an underground mine.
 Basic principles of thermodynamics and air conditions.
 Emphasis is on solutions of airflow networks and the design principles of mine ventilation systems.
 Laboratory experience for determining the basic pressure and airflow parameters, ventilation network analysis, and fan characteristics.